dkyeremeh/elfinder-node/ROADMAP.md

 	- encode
 	- decode: { volume, path, name }
-- Modify adapter to call each driver for each volume
+- Modify adapter to call each driver for each volume returns information which will be used by the client to display it as a drive

 - Remove user from LocalFileStorage
 - Pass `res` object to driver functions